ForEvolve/forevolve.github.io/_posts/en/2017-09-28-design-patterns-web-api-service-and-repository-part-11.md

 We modified the `NinjaRepository` a little, adding two new dependencies:

-- `INinjaMappingService` that help us map our ninja.
+- `INinjaMappingService` that help us map our ninja to data-entities.
 - `ITableStorageRepository<NinjaEntity>` that handles the Azure Table data access.

 The new diagram looks like this: